secretstartups/handbook/readmes/thong-kuah/index.html.md

 ## Introduction

 Hello, my name is Thong Kuah.
-I am a Staff Backend Engineer with the Sharding group, and I currently reside in Wellington, New Zealand.
+I am a Staff Backend Engineer with the [Tenant Scale group](https://about.gitlab.com/handbook/engineering/development/enablement/data_stores/tenant-scale/).
+I currently reside in Wellington, New Zealand.

 I joined GitLab in 2018, starting with the Configure group.